Virtual Cinema FAQ

 Are you still selling an All-Access Pass?

-Since most of our Fall 2020 virtual screenings are being offered for free, we will not be offering an All-Access Pass this semester.
-We hope to offer the All-Access Pass in Spring 2021.
+Since most of our Spring 2021 virtual screenings are being offered for free, we will not be offering an All-Access Pass this semester.
+We hope to offer the All-Access Pass again in Fall 2021.

 Will you still have guest speakers or visiting filmmakers?